 The Department of Geological and Atmospheric Sciences at Iowa State University is fully committed to building, supporting, and maintaining a diverse, equitable, and inclusive department.
 All faculty, staff, and students are expected to actively pursue this goal.
-We recognize that diversity is intersectional, and includes aspects of race, gender, sex, sexuality, class, nationality, and body type.
+We recognize that diversity is intersectional, and includes aspects of race, ethnicity, gender, sex, sexuality, class, nationality, and body type.
 We ascribe to the Principles of Community at Iowa State, specifically highlighting richness of diversity, respect, and freedom from discrimination.

 Our approach and resources

 - Standing committee on Diversity, Equity and Inclusion: We will always have an active committee composed of faculty and student members.
 This committee will promote the department’s diversity and inclusion goals, listen and respond to student concerns and ideas, and assist faculty and staff with building a vibrant department for all.

 - Inclusive teaching and department learning: We will promote, read, and discuss research by historically under-represented groups.
 Our seminar series each semester aims to include at least 50% women and at least one speaker of color.
 We will focus on highlighting work of under-represented groups in our courses, and address how systemic racism, which is the legacy of colonialism and white supremacy, has played a role in the history of, and current practice of, the disciplines of Geology and Atmospheric Science.
 We are committed to the professional development of all of our students, through active mentoring, opportunities to present work in seminars and at conferences, and the resources offered by the university, such as Preparing Future Faculty and writing workshops.